Loop Spaces and Representations: Loop spaces and flat connections

 \section{Loop spaces and flat connections}

 We review here some of the relevant results of \cite{conns}.
 It is written in the language of derived algebraic geometry over a fixed $\Q$-algebra $k$, and in this paper, we will always work over $\C$.
-As it turns out, the geometric objects which arise in this paper (with the exception of the commuting variety) are ordinary Artin stacks (in fact, quotients of quasi-projective varieties by reductive groups), but we will make substantial use of results which depend on the flexible context of derived stacks.
+As it turns out, the geometric objects which arise in this paper (with the exception of the commuting variety) are underived stacks (in fact, quotients of quasi-projective varieties or formal schemes by reductive groups), but we will make substantial use of results which depend on the flexible context of derived stacks.

 In broad outline, to arrive at derived algebraic geometry from classical algebraic geometry, one takes the following steps.
 First, one replaces commutative $k$-algebras by {\em derived $k$-algebras}, namely simplicial (or equivalently, for $k$ a $\Q$-algebra, connective differential graded) commutative $k$-algebras.
 This allows for derived intersections by replacing the tensor product of rings with its derived functor.
 Second, one considers functors of points on derived rings that take values not only in sets but in simplicial sets or equivalently topological spaces.
 This allows for derived quotients by keeping track of gluings in the enriched theory of spaces.